cspannos/website/overview.md

 # Course Overview

 ## Introduction to cryptoeconomics
-* Why it's important
+* Why it's important (Vitalik Buterin)
-   * Building systems that have certain desired properties
+   * For building systems that have certain desired properties
    * Using cryptography to prove certain properties about messages that have happened in the past
    * Using economics incentives designed inside the system to encourage desired properties to hold into the future
    * Using cryptoeconomics to achieve the security objectives of a system